 Famous Architect Moves to Arizona

 Guerrero did not have many photos to display, but those he had caught Wright’s interest.
 Wright also liked it when Guerrero commented that he would photograph Wright’s work as it if were sculpture.
+The assignments began.

 Guerrero’s Work Highly Esteemed

-While all of Pedro Guerrero’s work is held in high regard, he is most strongly identified for artfully capturing the work of Frank Lloyd Wright.
+While all of Pedro Guerrero’s work is held in high regard, he is most strongly identified for capturing the work of Frank Lloyd Wright.
 Art critic James Auer, writing for The Milwaukee Journal Sentinel says it well.
 Guerrero’s photographs of Wright’s work “have a simple elegance that belies the skill that went into their making.”